nationalarchives/dr2-ingest/terraform/README.md

     * TF_VAR_account_number=*[account number of the environment to update]*

+4. Make sure your credentials (for the environment that you are interested in) are valid/still valid first (the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN)
+   * If not and you have the AWS CLI installed:
+       1. run `aws sso login --profile [account name where credentials are] && export AWS_PROFILE=[account name where credentials are]`
+       2. run `aws sts assume-role --role-arn arn:aws:iam::[account number]:role/[terraform role] --role-session-name run-terraform`, which should return a JSON
+       3. run `export AWS_ACCESS_KEY_ID=[paste value from JSON]`
+       4. run `export AWS_SECRET_ACCESS_KEY=[paste value from JSON]`
+       5. run `export AWS_SESSION_TOKEN=[paste value from JSON]`

-4. Initialise Terraform (if not done so previously):
+5. Initialise Terraform (if not done so previously):

    ```
    [location of project] $ terraform init
    ```

-5. To ensure the modules are up-to-date, run
+6. To ensure the modules are up-to-date, run
    ```
    [location of project] $ terraform get -update
    ```
-6. To ensure that the terraform configuration is up-to-date, run
+7. To ensure that the terraform configuration is up-to-date, run
    ```
    [location of project] $ cd da-terraform-configurations
    [location of project/da-terraform-configurations] $ git pull
    [location of project/da-terraform-configurations] $ cd ..
    ```

-7. Make your terraform changes
+8. Make your terraform changes
    1. Add/update a `.tf` file to the root of this project (might be best to copy an existing `.tf` file as a base)
       * If you are creating a Lambda, add its arn to the `deploy_lambda_policy` module in the `deploy_roles.tf` file at the root of this project
    2. Add/update an IAM policy, depending on the change you are making